-No severance payment is made in the event that the company terminates an Executive Board member's for cause at the fault of the Executive Board member (section 626 (1) of the German Civil Code).
+No severance payment is made if an Executive Board member's contract is terminated by the company for cause at the fault of the Executive Board member (section 626 (1) of the German Civil Code).

-In the event of early termination of contract by mutual agreement other than for cause, any severance payment is limited to a maximum of two years' total remuneration or, if lower, the remuneration for the remaining term of the contract (severance cap).
+In the event of early termination of contract by mutual agreement other than for cause, any severance payment is limited to a maximum of two years' total remuneration or, if lower, the remuneration for the remaining term of the con1 EXECUTIVE BOARD 2 SUPERVISORY BOARD REMUNERATION REMUNERATION tract (severance cap).
 The severance cap is calculated on the basis of the total remuneration for the past financial year and, if applicable, the expected total remuneration for the current financial year.
-Any severance payment is deducted from any non-compete compensation on account of a post-contractual non-compete covenant.
+Any severance payment is deducted from any non-compete compensation on account of a post-contractual noncompete covenant.